I Conference of Latin American Population Cohorts for the Study of Chronic Diseases -COPLAS

 PARTICIPANTS

 Approximately 100 people.
-Researchers of cohorts in the and guest speakers.
+LA cohort researchers and guest speakers.

 OBJECTIVES

-1- Discuss the experience of chronic diseases research groups in the, explore areas of cooperation including exchange of data, samples and methods.
+1- Discuss the experience of research groups in chronic diseases in LA, explore areas of collaboration including exchange of data, samples and methods.

-2- Identify strengths, particularities and leadership of each cohort for synergistic work.
+2- Identify strengths, particularities and leaderships of each cohort for synergetic work.

-3- Analysis of feasibility and opportunity to evaluate interventions in cohorts.
+3- Analyze feasibility and opportunity to evaluate interventions in the cohorts.

-4- Form a cohort Latin American Consortium to facilitate the Exchange and development of regional researchers.
+4- Form a Consortium of Latin American Cohorts to facilitate the exchange and development of regional researchers.

-5- Produce a report on the State of the studies of cohorts and conclusions of the Conference.
+5- Produce a report on the status of the cohort studies and conclusions of the Conference.

 STRUCTURE

-Three days and two nights in Hotel Termas de Quinamávida.
-There will be conferences and plenary sessions that will present experiences and the progress of each cohort, In addition to round tables for discussion of teoricos-metodologicos aspects.
-Posters will be presented in parallel.
+Three days and two nights at Hotel Termas de Quinamávida.
+Conferences and plenary sessions will be held in which the experiences and advances of each cohort will be presented, as well as round tables for the discussion of theoretical-methodological aspects.
+Posters will be presented at the same time.

 1- Population and sample.